PravdeepK/ClassProject/README.md

 - images/: Directory containing all the images used in the website.
 - README.md: This file, containing documentation for the project.

+## FAQs
+If you have any common questions or issues, please refer to this section or let us know.

+## Coding Language:
+- HTML5
+- CSS
+- JavaScript